Ferie/angularjs-website-example/README.md

-# angularjs-website-example
+# Angularjs website example

-An AngularJS website example
+This is n AngularJS website example which includes a header a sidebar and a footer